 Having a team of interdepartmental faculty and staff to collaborate on Domestic Intercultural Immersion Experience projects enhances the experience for all involved and spreads the work load.
 Many Domestic Intercultural Immersion Experience project leaders have met at the bi-monthly Community of Practice meetings; however, you might be looking to find a team mate or join a team.

 Please complete this web form if you are seeking a collaborator for a previously existing project, if you would like to join a project or if you would like to meet a colleague to build a new DII Experience project.

-The next deadline for proposal receipt in Undergraduate Studies (Schofield 208) is March 29, 2013.
+The deadline for proposal receipt in Undergraduate Studies (Schofield 208) is January 31, 2014.
 Proposals should be submitted electronically to Sarah Forcier.
-Please plan to submit your proposal for approval to all Chairs and Deans by March 15, 2013.
+Please plan to submit your proposal for approval to all Chairs and Deans with sufficient lead-time to meet the proposal deadline.
 The total number of projects funded depends on the number of applicants and the quality of the proposals.